vda-lab/vda-lab.github.io/_posts/2019-10-31-lambda-architecture.md

 cat data.csv | grep "chr1" | cut -f 2 | sort | uniq -c
 </pre>

-This pipeline takes all data from the file `data.csv`, filters out the lines that contain `chr1`, takes the second column, sorts this column, and returns the unique entries and how many there are for each.
+This pipeline takes all data from the file `data.csv`, only keeps the lines that contain `chr1`, takes the second column, sorts this column, and returns the unique entries and how many there are for each.
+The same could have been done with a single script that we'd call `count_of_unique_entries_in_column_2_for_chr1_in_datacsv.py`.
+But by combining a set of commands that each only address part of the problem we can be much more agile, and it's much easier to debug as well.

-NoSQL system interfaces are broader than regular standard input and standard output (i.e. using line delimiters), but can be documents, REST, JSON, XML, etc.
+I like to think of NoSQL systems in a similar way: instead of using a single complex application, you glue together multiple simple components.
+In an application we wrote several years ago for clinical geneticists, we kept most data about patients, mutations and genes in a relational database.
+However, we also needed to access conservation scores across the genome.
+Basically this means that for every 3.1 billion bases in the genome we had 3 values.
+There is no way you'd use a relational database with 3x3.1 billion records in a table...
+For that we used a key/value store which is very good at this.
+This illustrates that in a NoSQL setting you look at what is necessary, and combine components that are good at solving parts of the problem.
+You can combine these afterwards in your application layer.

 ### Use different application tiers
 This is closely related to the lambda architecture that we'll dig into further below.

 Splitting up functionality in different tiers helps a lot to simplify the design of your application.
 By segregating an application into tiers you have the option of modifying or adding a specific layer instead of reworking an entire application, leading to a separation of concerns.
 The lambda architecture is a prime example of this.
 Also consider an application with a graphical user interface, which consists of a database layer, a computational layer which converts the raw data in the database to something that can be displayed, and the graphical user interface.
-These 3 make up the tiers of the complete application.

 An important question to answer here is where to put the functionality of your application?
 In the last example: do you let the database compute (with e.g. SQL statements) the things you need in the graphical interface directly?
 Do you let the graphical user interface get the raw data from the database and do all the necessary munging of that data at the user end?
 Or do you insert a separate layer in between (i.e. the computational layer mentioned above)?
 It's all about a _separation of concerns_.

-In general, RDBMS have been along for a long time and are very mature.
+In general, RDBMS have been around for a long time and are very mature.
 As a result, a lot of functionality has been added to the database tier.
 In applications using NoSQL solutions, however, much of the application functionality is in a middle tier.

 ![tiers]({{ site.baseurl }}/assets/tiers.png)